 The dimensions of the building are 35 feet by 16 feet, and 13 feet high.
 The boiler room is 10 feet square, and the boiler of 6 horse power, and the engine is of 4 horse power.
 The two separators are capable of holding 180 gallons of milk.
 There is also a reservoir for heating milk.
 The receiving tanks allow for weighing 120 gallons of milk at a time.
 A windlass is arranged to draw the milk from the carts, and the water required is pumped up from the river, near which the creamery is situated.

-A photo of the Vacy creamery has not been found but the creamery in the photo at right is typical of small district creameries at this time.
-Vacy creamery probably looked something like this although it was not quite as high.
+A complete photo of the Vacy creamery has not been found but it would have looked something like the Oaklands creamery shown above.
 Creameries were almost always two storeys high so carts could drive underneath where the milk cans were hauled to the top storey by block and tackle (or steam winch in larger factories).
 Here the milk was weighed then fed by gravity into the separators where the cream and skim milk flowed into different containers.
 If the farmer wished he could move his cart along to a skim milk line and fill his empty milk cans with skim milk to take back to the farm (unfortunately an effective way to share diseases such as tuberculosis among the local farms in the days before pasteurisation and TB testing).

 Vacy creamery closed for a while in late 1893, probably due to the severe economic depression in the colony at the time, combined with local flooding.
 Perhaps Mr Albion had borrowed to establish the creamery and became insolvent when the depression hit?
 In July 1894 the creamery was purchased and reopened by William Heap from Sydney (apparently known locally as Uriah Heap).
 It closed permanently in September 1899.